TurnOffTheTV/mediascript/sc7x.md

 ## `scriptModel.json`

 `scriptModel.json` contains the structure of the script.
-Read the code (particularly interfaces.ts and classes.ts) for an in-depth look at how everything is put together, but most of it makes sense.
+If you have a solid understanding of MediaShout's features, reading the file shouldn't be too hard.

-Text on slides is stored in a rich text format.
-TODO: figure this out
+Text on slides is stored as rich text format, and so can be edited with any program that supports RTF files.

 Colors are stored as little-endian 32-bit signed integers.
 Each byte of the integer represents one color channel, for R,G,B, and A.

 ## Interesting Notes

-TODO: What happens if you flip the order of the zip and the thumbnail?
+MediaShout orders the file with the thumbnail data first and the ZIP afterwards, but it will accept a script file with those two flipped, as long as the values in the header reflect the change.

-TODO: What happens if you remove the padding byte.
+TODO: test removing the null padding byte